Mohithash/feed-bot-telegram/README.md

 It is recommended to use a second telegram account for bot.
 In that case you don't need to get api_id, api_hash for your main account and your feed will have unread messages count.

-In case you use only one account, both for yourself and for bot, your feed won't have unread messages count.
+In case you use only one account, both for yourself and for bot, your feed won't have unread messages count and there won't be any notifications for updates.
 But there is an option to make bot mark feed as unread, when updates come.
 You can turn this option on by editing *configs.ini*.

 After that, you need to have python3 (>=3.7) installed to run the bot.
 You can google it, or use [this](https://realpython.com/installing-python/) or [this](https://www.python.org/downloads/)